bowlerbear/NorskPtarmigan/README.md

 # NorskPtarmigan
-Analysis of the Willow Ptarmingan dataset over Norway
+Analysis of the Willow Ptarmigan dataset over Norway